ednasawe/Simple-Way-to-Anonymize-Data-with-Python-and-Pandas/README.md

 preserving the same key information.

-Below, I will detail every step that I took, together with the AWS and Github links for the source code to highlight the journey and steps.
+Below, I will detail every step that I took, together with the [AWS] (https://ap-south-1.console.aws.amazon.com/console/home?region=ap-south-1#) and [Github] (https://github.com/ednasawe/Simple-Way-to-Anonymize-Data-with-Python-and-Pandas/blob/master/README.md) links for the source code and my [blogpost] (https://techauthorityorg.wordpress.com/wp-admin/post.php?post=2216&action=edit) to highlight the journey and steps.

 Prepare and develop a system to replace the content into an anonymized dataset that uses a machine-learning